ppliuboy/DDFlow/README.md

     }

 ## Acknowledgement
-Part of codes are adapted from [UnFlow](https://github.com/simonmeister/UnFlow), we thanks for their contributions.
+Part of codes are adapted from [PWC-Net](https://github.com/NVlabs/PWC-Net) and [UnFlow](https://github.com/simonmeister/UnFlow), we thank the authors for their contributions.